Merci and an Apology

 I was one of those students.
 Jean-François Thibault was the professeur.
 The setting was the George Washington University when it still looked like a sleepy, little ivy, brick, and flagstone campus from the 1940s.
 The class was called “Analyse de Texte.”

-A sizeable proportion of the technical literary skills that I now possess and use daily was learned and honed in that classroom.
+A sizeable portion of the technical literary skills that I now possess and use daily was learned and honed in that classroom.
 “Merci,” even “Merci beaucoup,” to Professeur Thibault -- Ce n'est pas assez.
 It is not enough.

 The gifted professors are the immortal ones.
 They give of their time, their love of the subject, and the “je ne sais quoi” of teaching to their students.
 The lessons of those professors surpass book knowledge: those lessons are intended for life, the world outside of the classroom.
 Those gifts are humbly offered from the gifted professors to every student willing to accept those gifts.